akhilsaini678/games2048/README.md

         I have used divison to make UI, now I just need to put data from 2-D list from views.py function to here.

     4.
+        a.
+Now it's main logic turn.
+           Taking a 2-D list of size N where N is 4.
+And will perform all operations on it.